enowars/enowars4-service-poolcide/README.md

 ## Public Challenge Description.

 Welcome to the pool.

 Chill close to the waterfront after reserving your spot with your towel.
-Our fine admins all have the same towel color, but you are not allowed to see it.
+Our fine admins all have the same towel color, but of you will never see it.

 ## Secret Design Specification.

 Poolcide is a web challenge that breaks the HTTP protocol a bit to facilitate a race condition.
 It's written in C and players get the (obscure gcc89) source code.
+With C preprocessor as templating language, etc.
 As the service uses ASAN and FORTIFY_SOURCE, it does not provide an RCE, _even though_ it has a range of buffer overflows and even uses `gets` to read network input.

 The service was originally designed for A/D, but works equally well as easy Jeopardy challenge.